MRU-CSIS-1501/201804.lab.00/lab-00.md

 <tbody>
 <tr>
 <td>log in to INS</td>
-<td>we’re doing all assignments, our lab quizzes, and part of the final exam on INS</td>
+<td>we're doing all assignments, our lab quizzes, and part of the final exam on INS</td>
 </tr>
 <tr>
 <td>find the simple reference to Linux commands</td>